kokkos/kokkos-core-wiki/Testing-Workflow-Components.md

+# Kokkos Testing Workflow Components

 The software test program components identified in the __Introduction__ are described individually in this section.
 This chapter presents multiple aspects of the Kokkos test program and identifies the role of each component of the workflow.
-Establishing a “loaded vocabulary”, the actual testing activities are presented in the following chapter; the importance of these components to the overall testing activities is described in this chapter.
+Establishing a “loaded vocabulary”, the importance of these components to the overall testing activities is described in this chapter.
+The actual testing activities are presented in the following chapter.

-## Repository Management
+## Software Management for the Kokkos Git Repository

-The Kokkos software is hosted in a repository on Github (https://github.com/github/kokkos/kokkos.git).
-A git clone command will by default place all software in directories with a top-level named kokkos.
-Scripts, tests, description files, etc. are referenced in following texts relative to this top-level.
+Git is a distributed management system; a complete snapshot of the Kokkos software can be obtained from the Kokkos clone site ( https://github.com/github/kokkos/kokkos.git ).
+A clone from this Git remote site, called by default __origin__, obtains a branch called by default __master__.
+Each branch is an independent copy of a Git database (called the software repository here) and where development of a software project takes place.
+The Kokkos team has two branches of primary importance in its software development process: Kokkos __master__ and __develop__; the former is treated as the official version of Kokkos (forked from Trilinos) and the latter the official branch that collects changes from developers during a development cycle.
+Both branches limit write-privileges to the project owners.
+Developers create branches, e.g. issue-865 or array-bounds, for their work and submit pull requests (fetch and merge) to the owners to integrate the branch changes for the current development cycle.
+The pull request often contains suggestions for review and presentation of testing results.
+When a development cycle is complete, the process for integration of Kokkos changes into the Trilinos repository (the promotion process) is begun.
+At the conclusion of a successful promotion, the master branch of Kokkos receives a pull request from the develop branch; after approval, the cycle begins again.

 ## Platforms